 Using the map, FoodShare was able to view this information neighbourhood by neighbourhood and make a strategic and evidence-based short-list of communities to engage with.
-After consulting with these communities, FoodShare in now collaborating with one that is eager to have access to more affordable fresh produce in their neighbourhood.
+After consulting with these communities, FoodShare collaborated with one that was eager to have access to more affordable fresh produce in their neighbourhood.

-Check out the FoodShare Good Food Market Expansion Explorer for more information.
+Although the project ended in 2017, the image below of the FoodShare Good Food Market Expansion Explorer was archived for more information.